eshwen/phd-thesis/chapters/higgstoinv/figures/dark_matter_limit/README.md

 where `limitvalue` is a decimal, not percentage.
 The backslashes are required to escape the brackets and allow argument parsing.

-The direct detection limits are old (since the values are from around the time HIG-17-023 was published), so will need to be updated.
+The direct detection limits are old (since the values are from around the time HIG-17-023 was published), so will need to be updated:

+- CDMSlite values from <https://arxiv.org/abs/1509.02448> (Run 2?).
+Update to <https://arxiv.org/abs/1808.09098> (Run 3).